 So, all of a sudden your air conditioner needs repair at your Boise home and you’re not sure what to expect.
-It’s daunting enough to let an AC repairman into your home, but then to not be sure what they’re going to do tends to add another level of anxiety.
+It’s daunting enough to let an air conditioner repair technician into your home, but then to not be sure what they’re going to do can add another level of anxiety.
 But fear not!
-TML Service Experts is here to inform you on the basic air conditioner repair process so you will be ready when an expert A/C system service technician needs to come out to your house.
+TML Service Experts is here to fill you in on the standard air conditioner repair process so you will be ready when an expert A/C system service technician needs to come out to your house.

 AC Repair Starts Simple

 When the service tech comes to your home, they should initially request to check your thermostat.
 It might sound ridiculous, but they need to take a look at it to make sure that it’s not simply a thermostat settings problem.
 The service tech will check that the thermostat is flipped to cool and then reduce the temperature to see if that will start up the AC.
 A defective or incorrectly connected wire could be all that’s keeping you from a comfortable home.

 If this doesn’t resolve the trouble, the technician may need to look at your circuit breaker box.
 They might switch the circuit switches to off and then back to on to see if that resets the system.

 Getting to the nitty-gritty of AC Repair

 The technician will then probably request to see the air conditioner.
 Like a doctor, the repairman will commence their trial and error diagnosis process.
 There are multiple variables that could be the reason for an air conditioner that isn’t functioning properly, and it’s up the technician to look into all the possible reasons starting from the most normal issues to the least.
 The diagnostic process could take anywhere from 5 to 60 minutes or more.